-Valuable employees need to know their work makes a difference, so it’s important managers to remember to thank their people.
+Valuable employees need to know their work makes a difference, so it’s important for managers to remember to thank their people.

 Letting people know their work matters is a great habit that takes a little bit of forethought and effort, and doesn’t have to cost a lot.

 A simple “thank you” goes a long way with making people feel valued.
 The return on investment is huge for this gesture.
 These two words can have a significant impact on motivation and morale.

 When saying thanks to your good employees, acknowledge the hard work they do, and tie it in to how it’s helping your organization meet key goals.
 This reaffirms their work is vital to the company’s success.

 Top 4 ways to thank good people

 When thanking employees, there are several approaches to take.

 - A hand-written note.
 Thank-you notes may sound a bit old-fashioned, but there’s no better way to express gratitude than with a note.
 Employees will appreciate the gesture, and it provides a personal touch.